-If you've been injured by a defective or dangerous product, you may have an easier time recovering compensation for your injuries than those who are injured in other ways.
-This is because special rules and theories of recovery have been developed in the area of product liability law.
+If you injured yourself while using a defective or dangerous product, you may have an easier time proving your case than people injured in other ways.
+This is because special rules have developed in the area of law known as product liability.

 Ordinarily, to hold someone liable for your injuries, you must show that they were careless.
-That is, they were negligent, and that their carelessness led to your injuries.
-With products sold to the general public, however, it would be extremely difficult and prohibitively expensive for one individual to have to show how and when a manufacturer was careless in making a particular product.
+Your personal injury lawyer must prove that the defendant was negligent.
+However, with cases involving products sold to the general public, it would be challenging and prohibitively expensive for each plaintiff to prove that a manufacturer wasn't careful in making a particular product.

-Neither can the consumer be expected to prove whether the seller or renter of a product had a proper system for checking for manufacturer's defects, or whether the seller caused the defect after receiving the product from the manufacturer.
-Finally, a consumer can’t be expected to check each product before using it to see if it's defective or dangerous.
+The courts cannot expect consumers to prove whether the seller of a product had a proper system in place to check for manufacturer defects.
+Furthermore, the courts shouldn't expect plaintiffs to ascertain whether the wholesaler or retailer caused the defect after receiving the product from the manufacturer.
+Finally, judges should not expect consumers to check each product before using it to see if it's defective or dangerous.

-For all these reasons, the law has developed a doctrine known as "strict liability," that allows a person injured by a defective or unexpectedly dangerous product to recover compensation from the maker or seller of the product, without showing that the manufacturer or seller was actually negligent.
+For these reasons, the law has developed a doctrine known as strict liability.
+Strict liability allows a person who sustains an injury while using a defective or unexpectedly dangerous product to recover compensation.
+They can recover from the product manufacturer, distributor, seller, or anyone in the chain of commerce without showing that they were negligent.

 Proving Fault and the Rules of Strict Liability

-- The defect caused an injury while the product was being used in a way that it was intended to be used;
+- The defect injured the plaintiff while using the product in a way the manufacturer intended the plaintiff to use it.